The following is part one of a two-part article I recently wrote for the MiniTrends blog. Part two on Automated Alerts will be posted later this week.

 • It doesn’t cover the remainder of the world

-• It’s difficult to drill down to the specific patents and applications that are most relevant to your need
+• It isn’t easy to drill down to the specific patents and applications that are most relevant to your need

 Many companies find that the best way to control their time and expense is to hire an intermediary to decipher these resources and conduct research as needs arise.